Sunday, December 13, 2020

 My arrival at the Indira Gandhi International Airport was a thrilling race against time, reminiscent of The Amazing Race.
-Despite the rush, I managed to check in and board the plane, bound for the ancient Kingdom of Nepal.
+Despite the rush, I checked in and boarded the plane, bound for the ancient Kingdom of Nepal.

-After six months in India, the prospect of exploring its northern neighbor, Nepal, filled me with anticipation.
-I could already picture myself in the Kathmandu Valley, surrounded by the majestic Himalayas.
-The view from the plane as we descended only heightened my excitement.
+After six months in India, the thought of venturing into its northern neighbor, Nepal, filled me with an exhilarating sense of anticipation.
+I could already envision myself in the Kathmandu Valley, surrounded by the awe-inspiring Himalayas.
+The view from the plane as we descended only served to heighten my excitement.

-As I rode a cab from the airport to downtown Kathmandu, I was immediately struck by its unique charm, despite the dry and dusty streets.
-I was eager to embark on a walking tour to immerse myself in the daily life of the Nepalese people.
+As I journeyed from the airport to downtown Kathmandu in a cab, I was immediately captivated by its distinct charm, even amidst the dry and dusty streets.
+I was eager to begin a walking tour, immersing myself in the vibrant daily life of the Nepalese people.

 Since I stayed in the city center, places of interest were almost within walking distance.
 The mall, park, pond, temples, street bazaar, and Durbar Square were nearby, and I started my journey on my first day.

-My impression of Kathmandu is that it is a city of friendly and kind people.
-I remember the warm smiles of the hotel staff, the lively banter with the street bazaar salespeople, and the playful interactions with the kids in Durbar squares.
-Even the security personnel at tourist sites, the cab drivers, and the random people I've met were all friendly and conversant, making my stay in Kathmandu truly memorable.
+My impression of Kathmandu is that it is a city of warm and kind-hearted people.
+I recall the welcoming smiles of the hotel staff, the lively banter with the street bazaar salespeople, and the playful interactions with the children in Durbar squares.
+Even the security personnel at tourist sites, the cab drivers, and the strangers I encountered were all friendly and engaging, making my stay in Kathmandu genuinely memorable.

 Since they rely heavily on tourism, they must be congenial and give a great impression to every tourist they meet.